Donald Norcross: Tenure

 Soon after his election, Norcross was appointed assistant whip, a role he reprised after his 2016 reelection.
-He now serves in a number of leadership roles in the Democratic Caucus, including co-chair of the Rebuilding America Task Force, member of the Steering and Policy Committee, and member of the Communications Committee.
-He is also the co-founder of the Bipartisan Building Trades Caucus and vice chair of the Bipartisan Task Force to Combat the Heroin Epidemic, and was appointed to the Joint Select Committee on Pension Security.
+He serves in a number of leadership roles in the Democratic Caucus, including co-chair of the Rebuilding America Task Force, member of the Steering and Policy Committee, and member of the Communications Committee.
+He is the co-founder of the Bipartisan Building Trades Caucus and vice chair of the Bipartisan Task Force to Combat the Heroin Epidemic, and was appointed to the Joint Select Committee on Pension Security.

-In 2020, Norcross was mentioned as a possible candidate for secretary of labor under President Joe Biden.
+In 2020, Norcross was mentioned as being a possible candidate for secretary of labor under President Joe Biden.
 On June 12, 2025, Norcross was one of the four Democrats who did not vote on the $9 billion spending cuts put forward by the Department of Government Efficiency; house Republicans passed the rescission package by 2 votes.
+On April 10, 2025, Norcross was the only Democrat who did not vote on the Safeguard American Voter Eligibility (SAVE) Act; the bill passed the house 220-208.

 Hot mic incident

 On June 24, 2021, during a remote United States House Committee on Education and Labor meeting over Zoom with Secretary of Education Miguel Cardona, Representative Bob Good was questioning Cardona when someone interrupted by shouting "racist!", while Norcross's name flashed on the screen, leading participants to believe that Norcross made the remark; a later report from Fox News explicitly attributed the outburst to Norcross.
 A letter signed by every Republican member of the committee demanded an apology from Committee Chairman Bobby Scott for what they considered a "slander" and a "smear" against Good.
 Scott responded by calling the outburst "inappropriate" and "out of order".
 Norcross did not publicly address the incident.